MangelMaxime/Nacara/docs/content/guide/deploy.md

 ## Versions

 A version is a **build**, not a dimension of your content.
-You keep no versioned content in your
-repository: you have the site your sources describe now, and older builds of it sitting in their own directories.
+Your repository holds the site your sources describe now; older versions are earlier builds sitting in their own directories.

 `--version` tells a build where it will be served from, so every URL it writes points there: